FAQs

 -

-No. I’ve found that for-profit corporations and mental health care don’t mix.
+No. Sadly, I’ve found that for-profit corporations and mental health care don’t mix.
 I previously worked for a group that took insurance, and while it makes care accessible in many ways, insurance companies too often impede and deny care, as well.
 I aim to bring you high quality treatment free from interference from a third party whose motivations don’t align with ours.

 I provide documentation to submit to your insurance company, and you may receive partial reimbursement.